-Aluminum cans are recycled on campus using two methods.
-Housing collects cans at centrally located collection points and building service workers then haul them to a loading dock.
-F&STD collects bags of cans and transports them to the WTS for processing and marketing.
+Aluminum cans are recycled on campus by using two methods.
+Housing collects cans at centrally located collection points and the Building Service Workers then haul them to a loading dock.
+F&SWM collects bags of cans and transports them to the WTS for processing and marketing.

-Cans from the rest of campus are collected using approximately 1,400, 35-gallon Rubbermaid containers.
+Cans from the rest of campus are collected using approximately 1,400 thirty - five gallon Rubbermaid containers.
 These containers are usually located in vending rooms, break rooms, or lounge areas.
-The building service workers simply remove the bag of cans from these containers and place the bag in with the regular trash.
-The bags of cans are then recovered by Developmental Services Center sorters at the WTS and baled for marketing.
+The Building Service Workers simply remove the bag of cans from these containers and place the bag in with the regular trash.
+The bags of cans are then recovered by the Developmental Services Center sorters at the WTS and baled for marketing.
 Aluminum cans have been baled at the WTS since the new facility opened in November 1997.

-Plastics, HDPE and PET are recycled on campus.
+Plastics - HDPE and PET are recycled from campus.
 Housing accounts for the majority of the plastics recycled.
 HDPE and PET are recycled from the residence halls using 64-gallon tote containers.
-This material is hauled by the building service workers to dock areas and then transported by F&STD to the WTS for processing and marketing.
+This material is hauled by the Building Service Workers to dock areas and then transported by F&SWM to the WTS for processing and marketing.
 Plastics have been recycled since the program began in February 1989, and baled in the new facility since November 1997.

-Pallets - Approximately half of all the pallets generated on campus are reused by trucking companies, local moving and storage companies and others.
-The remaining pallets are either collected from the campus and hauled to the WTS or retrieved from campus waste stream at the WTS.
-Since March of 1999, a central Illinois firm backhauls, at no charge, approximately one trailer load every two weeks from the WTS for reuse.
+Pallets - Approximately half of all pallets delivered to campus are reused by trucking companies, local moving and storage companies, and others.
+The remaining pallets are either collected from the campus and hauled to the WTS or retrieved from the campus waste stream at the WTS.
+Since March of 1999, a central Illinois firm back-hauls, at no charge, approximately one trailer load every two weeks from the WTS for reuse.

 Scrap metals have been recycled from campus for many years.
 Three methods are used to recycle scrap.
-Twin City Recycling picks up most of the scrap directly from campus buildings and Residence Halls.
+Twin City Recycling picks up most of the scrap directly from campus buildings and residence halls.
 This occurs once items are taken off inventory and approved for scrap by Accounting Division's Property Control Department.
 Metal is also hauled from various campus locations to a bin behind the Physical Plant Services Building where Twin City Recycling picks it up.
-Typically 500 tons of metals are recycled from campus this way per year.
+Typically, 500 tons of metals are recycled from campus this way per year.